Milind-Yadav07/shareIT/README.md

 3.  **Open your browser:**
     The application will be available at `http://localhost:3000`.

-## How It Works
+### 🔍 How It Works

-1.  **Signaling:** The frontend (React) communicates with the backend (Node.js) to exchange metadata required to establish a peer-to-peer connection.
-This metadata includes things like network addresses and session descriptions (SDPs).
+- Signaling Phase: React frontend communicates with the Node.js backend to exchange connection metadata (SDPs, ICE candidates).
-2.  **Connection Establishment:** Once the signaling is complete, the WebRTC API takes over to create a direct data channel between the two browsers.
+- Connection Setup: WebRTC establishes a direct data channel between users.
-3.  **File Transfer:** The file is then sent directly from one user's browser to the other's through this data channel.
-The server is only used to facilitate the initial connection and is not involved in the actual file transfer.
+- File Transfer: Files are sent directly via the data channel—no server involvement in the actual transfer.

-## Contributing
+### 🤝 Contributing
+We love open-source collaboration!

-We welcome contributions!
-Please feel free to open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request to improve ShareIT.